 Winter in the Amsterdam Area

-Unlike many countries, in winter the Netherlands never seems more alive.
-Whether you want to get lost spotting the country’s abundant wildlife while walking through misty woods, spend some time perched on a pier by the sea spotting rare seabirds, explore snow-capped castles or see one of its many magical Christmas markets –there’s almost too much to see and do.
-Fortunately, Amsterdam’s location and transport links let you take a winter day trip outside of the city with as little stress as possible, and get back in time to relax, sit back and enjoy a mug of something comforting and warm before bed.
+Unlike many countries, the Netherlands never seems more alive than it does in winter.
+Whether you want to get lost spotting wildlife while walking through misty woods, spend some time perched on a pier by the sea watching rare seabirds, explore snow-capped castles or see one of the many magical Christmas markets – there’s almost too much to see and do.
+Fortunately, Amsterdam’s location and transport links let you take a winter day trip outside of the city with as little stress as possible, and get back in time to relax with a mug of something comforting and warm before bed.
 To make life even easier, make sure you grab an Amsterdam & Region Travel Ticket, which allows you to explore all the iconic sights and scenery of the city’s surroundings area for one, two or three consecutive days.

 See a concert at the Grote Kerk in Haarlem

 The 16th century, Gothic Grote Kerk dominates the Grote Markt in the centre of Haarlem, a city that despite its manageable size, is a treasure trove of historical and cultural gems.
 And there’s no better way to get into the festive spirit than by settling into a seat underneath the church’s magnificent interior to take in a concert.
 Some events even feature the church’s gigantic organ, which was constructed in 1738 and once played by a young Mozart.

 Connect with nature at Nationaal Park Nieuw Land